* Longtime Bill Clinton supporter, until breaking with him in 2001

 * Multi-billionaire

-In February 2007 Geffen became one of the first major donors to offer his exclusive support to Obama’s presidential campaign, hosting a $1.3 million fundraiser for the senator.
-In a Maureen Dowd column that appeared the following day in the New York Times, Geffen was quoted as having: (a) disparaged Obama’s chief Democratic rival, Hillary Clinton, as an “incredibly polarizing figure” who was ill-suited to lead the nation at that time; (b) described Bill Clinton as a “reckless guy who gave his enemies a lot of ammunition to hurt him”; (c) stated that “the Clintons were unwilling to stand for the things that they genuinely believe in”; and (d) characterized Bill and Hillary alike as habitual prevaricators: “Everybody in politics lies, but they [the Clintons] do it with such ease, it’s troubling.”2 By contrast, said Geffen: “Obama is inspirational, and he’s not from the Bush royal family or the Clinton royal family.”
+Later that same evening, a private dinner at Geffen’s home was held for those fundraisers who had brought in $46,000 or more that day.
+In a Maureen Dowd column that appeared the following day in The New York Times, Geffen was quoted as having: (a) disparaged Obama’s chief Democratic rival, Hillary Clinton, as an “incredibly polarizing figure” who was ill-suited to lead the nation at that time; (b) described Bill Clinton as a “reckless guy who gave his enemies a lot of ammunition to hurt him”; (c) stated that “the Clintons were unwilling to stand for the things that they genuinely believe in”; and (d) characterized Bill and Hillary alike as habitual prevaricators: “Everybody in politics lies, but they [the Clintons] do it with such ease, it’s troubling.”[2]
+By contrast, said Geffen: “Obama is inspirational, and he’s not from the Bush royal family or the Clinton royal family.”
+(NOTE: The quotes cited in “c” and “d” were referenced previously in the section titled “Geffen’s Relationship with Bill Clinton.”)

 Collectively, Geffen and his DreamWorks partners were Obama’s top fundraiser during the 2008 presidential campaign, and they continued their fundraising work for the president after he took office.